moishinetzer/classnames-clone/README.md

 ```

 #### Opinions:
-The official package for classnames allows numbers in it's type definition, however that doesn't make sense when it comes to writing classes so for this package's purporse that has been left out.
+The official package for classnames allows numbers in it's type definition, however that doesn't make sense when it comes to writing classes so for this package's purpose that has been left out.

 Perfect for conditional state class formatting like isActive etc.